 From a protocol standpoint

 The key differentiator from the protocol point of view is the performance of the stake pools.
-Daedalus Rewards Wallet Delegation Center displays relevant performance indicators for all the available stake pools.
+The Daedalus Delegation Center displays relevant performance indicators for all of the available stake pools.

 Let's see what these performance indicators mean and how to interpret them to help you make the best decision about your stake delegation.

 - Live Stake: Percentage of the total stake in the system controlled by the pool.
-The stake pledged by the pool (stake delegated by the pool owners to their own pool) plus the stake currently delegated to the pool, versus the total stake in the system.
+Calculated as follows: the stake pledged by the pool (stake delegated by the pool owners to their own pool) + the stake currently delegated to the pool, divided by the total stake in the system.

 - Pool margin: The share that the stake pool takes from the rewards before distributing them among its delegators.